SeniorArchitect

 Story Frameworks: Situation-Complication-Resolution

-The Situation-Complication-Resolution (SCR) framework is a powerful structure for technical narratives.
+The Situation-Complication-Resolution (SCR) framework—rooted in Barbara Minto's The Minto Pyramid Principle and widely used in McKinsey-style communication—is a powerful structure for technical narratives.
 Situation sets the context: "We've been running our checkout flow on a legacy service for five years."
 Complication introduces the tension: "Black Friday traffic has grown 3x, and we're seeing timeouts and dropped orders."
 Resolution delivers the path forward: "We're proposing a phased migration to a new service, starting with read-heavy endpoints."

 SCR keeps your story tight and purposeful.
 It prevents you from meandering through technical history and forces you to connect context to problem to solution.
 Use it in RFCs, post-mortems, proposals, and status updates.
 Audiences naturally expect a resolution—giving them one builds satisfaction and clarity.